center-for-threat-informed-defense/attack-flow/src/attack_flow_api/README.md

 The API now treats AI providers through a shared provider abstraction and a registry built from `PROVIDERS_CONFIG_PATH`.

+### Compatibility libraries

+The Python API uses LiteLLM to invoke configured providers.
+The Builder's browser-direct generation path uses Vercel AI SDK instead, because it runs in TypeScript and sends requests from the user's browser.
+Both paths map provider responses and errors into the application's provider contract, but they cannot share a single compatibility package across the two runtimes.

 - Provider configuration is loaded into internal models (`ProviderConfig`, `ProvidersConfig`) and registered once at startup.
 - Provider adapters are resolved by `provider_id` via the registry instead of direct vendor-specific calls.
 - Public/safe provider metadata is separated from secret-bearing configuration.